langcog/alignment/README.md

     - Check if speakers acknowledge each other
     - Check if utterance contains "RT"
     - Check if utterance contains "[mention]: "

+**7/27/2015**

+    - No longer discard if speakers don't acknowledge each other